alansantosmg/StartingOutCSharp/22 Friend file/readme.md

 ﻿# Friend File

-Demo app that show how to open and write to a text file
+Demo app that shows how to create and write streams to a text file.

 ## Features